New Idea Process

 2. Sort It Out In Small Group

 Use the New Idea Worksheet as a guide to work through the details of your project.
-This is done best as a group of 3-5 people made up of other program reps, committee or division members and leaders, your co-resident members of EMRA, etc.
+This is done best as a group of 3-5 people made up of other program reps, committee members and leaders, your co-resident members of EMRA, etc.

 Every small group will need to include a board of director or EMRA staff member so we can help with any logistical or other questions you have along the way.

 You do not need every little detail nailed down just yet, but all of the big-picture and important questions should be considered and addressed.
 See the worksheet for details.Get the EMRA New Idea Worksheet

 3. Get Board Feedback

 Submit your idea to the Board of Directors for feedback through the board of director member or EMRA staff liaison you’ve been working with in your Step #2 small group.

 We’ll get it back to you with questions or concerns, and a list of specific requests we hope will make your proposal and idea ready for prime time!
 This might include an itemized budget, list of space/equipment needed for an event, a sales or distribution plan for a new resource or educational product, or a detailed timeline you’ll use to complete your project.

 Once you’ve addressed all of the questions and concerns from the board of directors, complete and submit a formal Proposal Form to the board for a final yes/no decision and further instructions on how to get started making your idea a reality!

 Our hope is that this process will minimize the amount of work our members put into a proposal that we know early on will likely not be approved and to help those with great ideas make them as awesome as possible so you have the tools you need to succeed with your idea.